-Effective May 20, 2020, Mr. Shughart resigned from the Board of Directors to pursue other opportunities and Mr. Gary Reaves of First Reserve was appointed to the Board of Directors.
+Effective May 20, 2020, Mr. Brooks Shughart resigned from the Board of Directors and Mr. Gary Reaves, Managing Director of First Reserve, was appointed to the Board of Directors as First Reserve's board nominee.

 On May 27, 2020, the renewal date of our senior credit facility was extended to June 26, 2021.